luke-anglin/hyde/_posts/algorithms/2022-02-21-UnitB-Study-Guide-Questions.md

 8. How does the DFS algorithm differ from BFS

 - Uses the same algorithm with a stack rather than a queue

+## Topo Sort

+9. Explain the topo sort algo

+- Run `dfs_sweep(G)`, computing finish times along the way, and then arrange in descending order

+10. If you tranpose $G$ and then topo sort, what is the result?

+- A dependency graph

+## SCCs

+11. What is an SCC

+- It's where there is a directed cycle and any vertex in the SCC can reach any other vertex in the SCC (**only for digraphs**)

+## MSTs

+12. Give the two properties of an MST

+- Contains all nodes in G
+- Acyclic

+13. Do Prim's and/or Kruskal's work for digraphs?

+- No

+### Union by Rank

+14. If `x.rank == y.rank`, what do you do?

+- Make one the parent of the other, let's say `y.p = x` (set x to be the parent of y) and increment the rank of x.

+## Prim's

+15. Explain the purpose and structure of an indirect heap

+**Purpose** - Logarithmic time `PQ.decreaseKey()`.
+The bubbling in the heap array after the change is the reason for logarithmic time.

+Two arrays.

+The `heap` array:

+- Indices represent heap position, values represent vertex weights.

+The `indirection` array:

+- Indices represent vertex numbers (`v1`), values represent heap position.

+16. What are the three differences between Prim's and Djikstra's?

+1. Only Prim's works for negative weights
+1. Prim's only works for undirected graphs
+1. Different goals, MST vs shortest path algo